Networking features in Docker Desktop for WindowsEstimated reading time: 3 minutes

 I cannot ping my containers

-Docker for Windows can’t route traffic to Linux containers.
+Docker Desktop for Windows can’t route traffic to Linux containers.
 However, you can ping the Windows containers.

 Per-container IP addressing is not possible